madeinstefano/close_handler/README.md

 ### Result

-When the app for some reason is no longer running, **each** callback will be invoked **once** and **ONLY ONCE**!
+When the app for some reason is shut off, **each** callback will be invoked **once** and **ONLY ONCE**!

 ### Deregistering callbacks

-Sometimes a block of code, worker or loop ends, and the resources are no longer with lock states or something similar, so the callbacks are no longer need, so there is a `.release( )` instance method:
+Sometimes a block of code, worker or loop ends, and the resources are no longer with a locked state or something similar, thus the callbacks are no longer need, and for that exits a `.release( )` instance method:

 ```js
 // empty this handler